 The venerable Benson Hotel, currently listed on the National Register of Historic Places, is a Portland landmark, and a timeless tribute to its founder and designer Simon Benson.
 Carefully nurtured for over a century, the stately hotel retains the opulence for which it is world-famous.
 A.E.
 Doyle’s architectural talent – reflective of a golden era – combined with Simon Benson’s tenacity, business savvy and impeccable taste; live on as the foundation of The Benson Hotel, an American classic.

 Portland’s historic landmark hotel, The Benson, opened in 1913 as an annex to the adjacent Oregon Hotel.
 The 1959 addition of 175 guest rooms built on the adjacent site of the former hotel, doubled The Benson’s room capacity, and allowed for the expansion of meeting space.
-The Mayfair Ballroom, which seats 400 people, as well as the connecting El Gaucho Steakhouse, makes The Benson a premier destination for leisure, business travelers and convention guests alike.
+The Mayfair Ballroom, which seats 400 people, makes The Benson a premier destination for leisure, business travelers and convention guests alike.